jacobdbt2100/dbt_Core-Setup/README.md

 **Note:**
 - dbt **references doc blocks** by the **doc block name**, not the file name.
 Hence, a single **.md** file can accommodate many doc blocks.

 ### Deployment

+**Development in dbt:**
+Building and organising dbt project files in a development environment using feature branches and a development schema, allowing changes without affecting production.

+**Deployment in dbt:**
+Running dbt on a schedule from the main branch in a deployment environment using a production schema, producing models that support dashboards and business decisions.

+**Purpose of development environments and branches:**
+They allow ongoing development without disrupting production models, tests, or documentation.

 A **job** executes dbt commands in deployment environments.